project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/186-rose-marcario-from-growing-patagonia-to-1b-in-sales-to-making-early-stage-regen-tech-investments.md

 ---
-title: 186 Rose Marcario - From growing Patagonia to $1b in sales to making early stage regen tech investments
+title: 186 Rose Marcario From Growing Patagonia To 1b In Sales To Making Early Stage Regen Tech Investments
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2022-09-27)